thingsboard/thingsboard.github.io/docs/paas/user-guide/integrations/tuya.md

         title: 'Go to "Cloud" tab -> "Development".
 Select your project'
     1:
         image: /images/user-guide/integrations/tuya/tuya-add-smart-life-app-2.png
-        title: 'Navigate to "Devices" tab -> select "Link Tuya App Account" tab.
+        title: 'Navigate to the "Devices" tab -> select the "Link Tuya App Account" tab.
 Click "Add App Account"'
     2:
         image: /images/user-guide/integrations/tuya/tuya-add-smart-life-app-3.png
         title: 'Scan the QR code with Smart Life App to authorize'
     3:
         image: /images/user-guide/integrations/tuya/tuya-add-smart-life-app-4.png
-        title: 'In the pop-up window, set up the "device linking method" and select "Device Permission": read, read/write or read/write/manage".
+        title: 'In the pop-up window, set up the device linking method and select device permission: read, read/write or read/write/manage".
 Click "Ok"'
     4:
         image: /images/user-guide/integrations/tuya/tuya-add-smart-life-app-5.png
         title: 'Now your devices under the mobile app account have been added to the project'
     5:
         image: /images/user-guide/integrations/tuya/tuya-add-smart-life-app-6.png
-        title: 'Navigate to "All Devices" tab.
+        title: 'Navigate to the "All Devices" tab.
 You can see your device added to the project'

 ---
 {% assign docsPrefix = "paas/" %}